-- The establishment of a compelling narrative that is adopted by all LSC staff and board members for communicating LSC's mission, activities, and value. - The creation of a short message and other potential communications that could appear on brochures, booklets, online, and other materials. - The development of supporting materials to support the common narrative.
+- The establishment of a compelling narrative that is adopted by all LSC staff and board members for communicating LSC's mission, activities, and value. - The creation of a short message and other potential communications that could appear in brochures, booklets, other materials, and online. - The development of supporting materials to support the common narrative.